389ds/389ds.github.io/docs/389ds/howto/howto-fedora-release-process.md

 -   An email will be sent from Koji telling you if the build was successful

-**Fedora** - Dist-Git - **modified** master branch for Rawhide
+**Fedora** - Dist-Git - **patch** on top of Rawhide
 --------------------------------------------

-Let assume master branch contains some fixes that are partial (or broken) and you want to do a rawhide build with a crafted list of patches
+Let assume rawhide branch contains some fixes that are partial (or broken) and you want to do a rawhide build with a crafted list of patches

 - Prepare the source with selected list of patches on top of **2.0.4** for example
     -   **git clone git@github.com:389ds/389-ds-base.git**